-The present Annual Report of the Board of Directors (hereinafter referred to as "Report") was prepared in accordance with the provisions of article 43a of cl.2190 / 1920 as amended and in force with law 4403/2016 Law 3556/2007 and the executive decisions of the Hellenic Capital Market Commission, and in particular the resolutions 1/434 / 3.7.2007 and 7/448 / 11-10-2007.
+The present Annual Report of the Board of Directors (hereinafter referred to as "Report") was prepared in accordance with the provisions of c.l.2190/1920 as replaced, from 1/1/2019, by articles 150-154 of Law 4548/2018, article 4 of law 3556/2007 and decision 8/754/14.4.2016 of the Hellenic Capital Market Commission.
 The report includes all the necessary Information in an objective and adequate manner and with the principle of providing substantial and not typical information with regards to the issues included in such.
-It is noted that this Report includes, along with the 2017 financial statements, the required by law data and statements in the Annual Financial Report, which concern the financial year ended 31 December 2017.
+It is noted that this Report includes, along with the 2018 financial statements, the required by law data and statements in the Annual Financial Report, which concern the financial year ended 31 December 2018.
 The sections of the Report and the content are as follows: